chevere/docs/introduction/README.md

 ### Modern & High quality

 All-new PHP 8 codebase with strict standards.
 Chevere has been designed from scratch for PHP 8, and it uses all the goodies added to it.
 On top of that it follows own high [quality](../developer/standard/quality.md) standards.

+## Why Chevere and not X?

+...Or if you can use software from well-known vendors with dozen  releases all the time and hundreds of contributors, why you should use our stuff?

+* This codebase is measured top-quality, highly maintainable software.
+* In the event this project gets [bus factor](https://en.wikipedia.org/wiki/Bus_factor) zero it will require a minimum investment to keep your projects delivering.
+* Backed by a [self-hosted software](https://chevereto.com) used in thousand of different server configurations.
+* The foundation is being crafted to last 20 years.
+We started in 2018.

 ## Who makes Chevere?